chrisgrieser/nvim-rip-substitute/README.md

 - **History** of previous substitutions.
 - **Performant**: In a file with 5000 lines and thousands of matches, still performs *blazingly fast.™*
-- **Workspace-wide substitutions**: Optionally, execute the substitution on all files in the current working directory with the same extension.
+- **Workspace-wide substitutions**: Optionally, execute the substitution on the current working directory.
+Set which file will be affected via glob pattern, defaulting to all files with the same extension as the current one.
-- **Regex101 integration**: Open the planned substitution in a preconfigured [regex101](https://regex101.com/) browser tab for debugging.
+- **Regex101 integration**: Open the planned substitution in a preconfigured [regex101](https://regex101.com/) browser tab to debug complex substitutions.
-- **Quality-of-Life features**: automatic prefill of the escaped cursorword, adaptive window width, toggle `ripgrep` flags, …
+- **Quality-of-Life features**: automatic prefill of the escaped cursorword, adaptive window width, toggle `ripgrep` flags, and more.

-**Syntax comparison:**
+**Syntax comparison** <!-- rumdl-disable-line MD036 -->

 ```txt
 # all three are equivalent